theallseeingeye/rapid-task-old/docs/architechture.md

    License: MIT

-* babel
+* Babel
     All required for React:
     * babel-core
     * babel-preset-env
     * babel-preset-react
+    * babel-jest
     License: MIT

-* react
+* React
     The JavaScript library
     License: MIT

-* styled-components
+* Styled-Components
     New way of styling css-in-JS
     License: MIT
+    * babel-plugin-styled-components
+        * For improvements Server Side Rendering and Minification.
+    * jest-styled-components
+        * allows testing of styling
+* Jest
+   Testing/coverage JavaScript Testing
+   * react-test-renderer
+        * Takes a snapshot of the DOM tree rendered by React DOM

+   License: MIT - Facebook